history-lab/archiving-digital-records/2024/02-pdf-motivation.md

     * 18 billion PDF documents in DropBox
     * 73 million new PDF documents each day in Google Drive and Mail
 * 1/3 of PDFs are scanned documents!
+---
+# Think of PDFs as (Ben's list)
+* 21st-century paper
+* Used for final versions, statements & legal contracts
+* Document fidelity: preserves the original layout, formatting, and fonts
+* Cross-platform compatibility, the document looks the same everywhere
+* The most common digital format for archived text documents
+* Adobe $\rightarrow$ ISO
+* Data extraction challenges
+---
+# Things I do with PDFs (Ben's List)
+* Read them, like everybody else!
+* Extract metadata
+* Extract text
+* Identify and redact PII
+  * PII = personally identifiable information
+* Organize in a database